cortesi/modd/README.md

 }
 ```

-### Empty match pattern
+## Empty match pattern

 If no match pattern is specified, prep commands run once only at startup, and
-daemons are restarted if they exit, but won't ever be explicitly signaled to
+daemons are restarted if they exit, but won't ever be explicitly signalled to
 restart by modd.

 ```